OmkarPathak/omkarpathak.github.io/_posts/2017-12-29-python-newspaper-api.md

 layout: post
 title: Python Download Articles using Newspaper API
 comments: true
+description: How to use and install Python newspaper api
+keywords: Python, newspaper, newspaper3k, python newspaper
 ---

 Many a times developers need to download the articles on the internet for various purposes.
 While interning, I was working on a project that needed some news articles to be fetched and analyzed.
 News articles are a great source of information but the problem lies in its format.
 News articles are not in a standard format as authors for different news articles are not the same.
 This is where **Newspaper API** helps us.